pi-star-2025/pi_star/101_floors.md

 You should work to be glorious and become angels again

 Live your life like “the earth”

 Like a song so to say

-And you will rise again and with so much consciousness have a real “heaven” forever
+And you will rise again and with so much consciousness that you have a real “heaven” forever

+...

+## Towers

 Though it was becoming unlikely we ever got any of this by 2001

 Now there is something about the rise back for the real “lovers” of this earth

 Which is actually the story of the multiverse